CLooker/my-reads/README.md

 # MyReads Project
-This is the final project for the React Fundamentals course, which is a part of Udacity's React Nanodegree Program.
+This is the final project for the React Fundamentals Course, which is a part of Udacity's React Nanodegree Program.

 MyReads allows the user to manipulate three "bookshelves"; a "currently reading" shelf, a "want to read" shelf, and a "read" shelf.
 The user can search for new books to add, change the shelf a book is on, or remove a book from being a part of any shelf.